ryanafernandez/Professional-README-Generator/output/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at MAILEMAIL.
-You can find more of my work at [GITHUBHUB](https://github.com/GITHUBHUB/).
+If you have any questions about the repo, open an issue or contact me directly at address@email.com.
+You can find more of my work at [githubname](https://github.com/githubname/).